AztecProtocol/aztec-packages/docs/docs/developers/tutorials/crowdfunding/donations.md

 - private transfer token from sender to contract
 - transaction receipts allow private claims via another contract

-3. Only the operator can withdraw from fund
+3. Only the operator can withdraw from the fund

 ### 1. Create a campaign